maaclin/DevOps/DOCKER/images_containers/README.md

-# Docker & Kubernetes: The Practical Guide - Containerizing a Node Application
+# Docker & Kubernetes: The Practical Guide - Containerizing our First Node Application

 ## Creating the Dockerfile